bummbummgarage/bummbummgarage.github.io/modules/mixer-0.1/index.md

 ![](164360689_169070371612264_2588453398237662331_n.jpg)

-The pots I use here are from Piher (PC-16 series), the jack sockets are from Lumberg (part number 1502 03).
+The pots I use here are from Piher (PC-16 series), the jack sockets are from Lumberg (part number 1502 03) and the switches are from RND Electronics (ON-ON, SPDT).

 The module can easily be extended with channels.
 Copy the according part in the schematic and stripboard layout, connect the lines and nothing will stop you 🚀